tonyktchan/demo-opa/README.md

 DevSecOps will be a critical component to ensure security risks and threats are minimized during cloud adoption and deployments.

 Opa is a nice CNCF graduated Security and Compliance project.
-It is cross-platform and extends into kubernetes, making it a very useful too to DevSecOps.
+It is cross-platform and extends into kubernetes, making it a very useful tool to DevSecOps.

 Other open source tools are also available to compliment each other in order to create a full picture to evaluate the threats and intricacy of security/compliance challenges on the cloud.